Tangerine Dream: Origins: psychedelia and krautrock

 Edgar Froese arrived in West Berlin in the mid-1960s to study art.
 His first band, the psychedelic rock-styled The Ones, disbanded after releasing only one single.
 After The Ones, Froese experimented with musical ideas, playing smaller gigs with a variety of musicians.
 Most of these performances were in the famous Zodiak Free Arts Lab, although one grouping also had the distinction of being invited to play for the surrealist painter Salvador Dalí.
 The music was partnered with literature, painting, early forms of multimedia, and more.
 It seemed as though only the most outlandish ideas attracted any attention, leading Froese to comment: "In the absurd often lies what is artistically possible."
 As members of the group came and went, the direction of the music continued to be inspired by the Surrealists, and the group came to be called by the surreal-sounding name of Tangerine Dream, inspired by mishearing the line "tangerine trees and marmalade skies" from the Beatles' track "Lucy in the Sky with Diamonds".

 Froese was fascinated by technology and skilled in using it to create music.
 He built custom-made instruments and, wherever he went, collected sounds with tape recorders for use in constructing musical works later.
-His early work with tape loops and other repeating sounds was the obvious precursor to the emerging technology of the sequencer, which Tangerine Dream quickly adopted upon its arrival.
+His early work with tape loops and other repeating sounds was a precursor to the emerging technology of the sequencer, which Tangerine Dream quickly adopted upon its arrival.

 Released in 1970 by record label Ohr, the first Tangerine Dream album, Electronic Meditation, was a tape-collage Krautrock piece, using the technology of the time rather than the synthesized music they later became famous for.
 The line-up for the album was Froese, Klaus Schulze, and Conrad Schnitzler.
 Electronic Meditation began the period known as the Pink Years (the Ohr logo was a pink ear).
 Subsequent albums, beginning with Alpha Centauri, relied heavily on electronic instruments.
 The band's music during the early 1970s prominently featured organ from Steve Schroyder (on Alpha Centauri) or Peter Baumann (on subsequent releases), commonly augmented by guitar from Froese and drums from Christopher Franke.
 They also started their heavy usage of the Mellotron during this period.